blacktop/ipsw/docs/content/docs/commands/macho.md

-  a2o         Convert MachO address to offset dump        Dump MachO data at given virtual address info        Explore a MachO file o2a         Convert MachO offset to address
+  a2o         Convert MachO address to offset dump        Dump MachO data at given virtual address info        Explore a MachO file lipo        Extract single MachO out of a universal/fat MachO o2a         Convert MachO offset to address

 Flags: